-Independent Media Commission.
+• Independent Media Commission.

 Regarding the support and funds provided by external donors for the implementation of various activities in the area of electronic communications, funds have been donated by donors such as: World Bank, IPA, etc. MEE in cooperation with the World Bank is developing the programme for Kosovo Digital Economy.
 KODE components are based on projects that will develop broadband interconnection infrastructure in uncovered areas, human capital and digital businesses to introduce Kosovo into the digital economy of the future.
 It will provide high-speed (broadband) infrastructure and will support access to labour markets, new sources of knowledge and public services for families and institutions in underdeveloped rural areas.
-Kosovo is doing all the preparatory work to connect to the Pan-European Network for Research and Education Network - GEANT.
+Kosovo is doing all the preparatory work to connect to the Pan-European Network for Research and Education Network - GEANT and by the end of 2021 all Higher Education Institutions will be connected to GEANT through KREN.

 In the framework of the KODE Project during the years 2019-2020, the implementation of 50 sub-projects has been completed. -mobile network connections.
 In order to achieve the strategic objectives for the development of the information society (and the Kosovo Strategy for Information Technology), support and funds have been provided from various donors, such as the WB and the EU.
-IPA 2017 project EU support to the ICT sector for Kosovo's competitiveness (3 million euros) has started implementation.
-Contracts have been signed for the supply of computer equipment for 8 training halls and with the training provider, as well as training activities have started, which will be implemented for a period of three years.
-The main beneficiary of this action is ME.